Last Updated on March 30, 2023

 Labradoodles don’t have a double coat, so shaving them at times shouldn’t harm their jacket coat or skin long haul.

-What happens if you don’t groom a Labradoodle?
+What happens if you don’t groom this breed?

 People who disregard taking their Labradoodle to the groomer will wind up with a dog with a corded or tangled coat, which can be uncomfortable and painful for your dog.